lucianahanan/frontend-rocketshoes/README.md

   <li><img src="https://github.com/devicons/devicon/blob/master/icons/css3/css3-original.svg" height="20"> Grid</li>
   <!-- <li><img src="https://github.com/devicons/devicon/blob/master/icons/javascript/javascript-original.svg" height="20"> Javascript</li> -->
 </ul>

-In this challenge, the task was to convert the Layout from Figma to HTML and CSS code.

 I wrote from scratch all Html and, CSS (without any video reference).